-First Internet Bank is an online-only FDIC-insured institution that launched in 1999 as a branchless bank.
+First Internet Bank is an online-only bank.
+It is insured by the Federal Deposit Insurance Corp.
+(FDIC) and launched in 1999 as a branchless bank.
 Its headquarters are in Fishers, Indiana.

-First Internet Bank IRAs are available as a traditional, Roth and SEP IRA.
+First Internet Bank IRAs are available as traditional and Roth IRAs.
 They are available nationwide, but they are only available online.
-Interest on IRA CDs are compounded and credited on a monthly basis.
+Interest on IRA CDs are credited on a monthly basis.

 Who are IRA CDs best for?